-The Faculty of Forensic and Legal Medicine of the Royal College of Physicians of London was established in 2006 to develop and maintain good practice in forensic and legal medicine.
+The Faculty of Forensic and Legal Medicine (FFLM) of the Royal College of Physicians of London was established in 2006 to develop and maintain good practice in forensic and legal medicine.
 It provides information, advice and guidance on various medico-legal matters.
 It acquired the assets of the defunct Association of Forensic Physicians (formerly the Association of Police Surgeons), and documents in the site’s Publications section include many originally issued by the AFP and the APS.

 The Human Fertilisation and Embryology Authority (HFEA) was created in 1991, under the Human Fertilisation and Embryology Act 1990, to regulate safe and appropriate practice in fertility treatment and human embryo research.
 Its Code of Practice, Directions and other guidance documents are to be found in the section “For Clinic Staff and Other Professionals”.
 Documents elsewhere include annual reports, research reports, news items and press releases.

 The Human Tissue Authority (HTA) was set up under the Human Tissue Act 2004 to regulate the removal, storage, use and disposal of human bodies, organs and tissue from the living and deceased.
 Site content includes a section devoted to legislation, policies and codes of practice, with links to the Human Tissue Act 2004 and regulations made under it, and to the Human Tissue (Scotland) Act 2006.
 Publications include annual reports, leaflets, and a regular e-newsletter.